LucasSGomide/MongoDB/README.md

 db.collection.find({ qty: 20 });
 ```

+Returns all documents in which the field `qty` is equal to 20.

 ### NOT EQUAL TO

 ```
 db.collection.find({ qty: { $ne: 20 } });
 ```

+Returns all documents in which the field `qty` is not equal to 20.

 ### IN